False.

 It is vital the employee understands their behaviour or performance is deemed unreasonable for the workplace and that they must adjust and improve.
 Many employers are not completely aware of the entire process they are required to follow, which can lead to claims being upheld by the (FWC).
 It is important to also note, even if serious misconduct is evident, employers must still follow a fair process before taking action.

-If you would like to ensure you are following a fair process, or that you have the accurate policies and procedures in place to support workplace expectations, Peninsula can assist.
+If you would like to ensure you are following a fair process, or that you have the accurate policies and procedures in place to support workplace expectations, Employsure can assist.
 Call us today on 1300 651 415.